-Texas Health provides eligible employees with a comprehensive Flexible Benefits Plan that includes Medical, Dental, Vision, Life, Disability, Long Term Care Insurance, and Flexible Spending Accounts.
+Texas Health provides eligible employees with a comprehensive Flexible Benefits Plan that includes Medical, Dental, Vision, Life, Disability, and Flexible Spending Accounts.
 These benefits help protect you and your family from the financial hardships of illness, injury, disability, and death.
-Read "Eligibility for Flexible Benefits" on page 5 to determine whether you meet requirements for participating in each plan.
+Read "Eligibility Requirements" on page 5 to determine whether you meet requirements for participating in each plan.